 Flip that over and apply this logic to yourself, Sharon.

-If every guy you write to online is a 9 and none of those guys write back, they probably don’t see you as a “9” as well.
+If every guy you find attractive is a 9 and none of those guys write back, they probably don’t see you as a “9” as well.

 Keep going down the list — writing to the 8s, 7s, 6s, and 5s.
 The ones who start writing back are the ones at your level.